 Presently, there are no tests that can provide a definitive diagnosis of MdDS.
 However, your doctor will probably want to rule out other disorders that may have similar symptoms.
 MdDS is primarily diagnosed using patient history (such as a recent boat, air or train travel or other motion experience) and the elimination of other disorders which may have similar symptoms.

-There is no known cure for MdDS and the cause is unknown.
 It is common for test results to be entirely normal for people suffering with MdDS.
 Because of this, many patients commonly go undiagnosed or are misdiagnosed.
 Consult your physician to determine which tests are best for you.
 Tests used to exclude other disorders may include the following:

 - Neurological examination